 - Lid hygiene - this is the mainstay of treatment and may be sufficient to control simple low-grade blepharitis.
 It should also be used regardless of the need for additional treatment.
 Lid hygiene should be carried out twice a day in the acute phase and once daily at other times.
 There are three main aspects to this:

-Action Method Rationale Warm compresses Soak a cloth or cotton wool pad with hot water - apply to closed eyes for 5 (ideally 10) minutes.
+Action Method Rationale Warm compresses Soak a cloth or cotton wool pad with hot water - apply to closed eyes for five (ideally 10) minutes.
 Avoid excessive heat.
 Commercial products specifically prepared for this use are available, most commonly in the form of microwaveable eye bags.
 Loosens collarettes and crusting which makes subsequent cleansing more comfortable.
 Also, warms the fatty content of the meibomian glands, so making this easier to express during lid massage.
 Lid massage (more useful for posterior disease) Massage the closed eyelids in a circular way.
 Move along the length of each lid.
 Loosening meibomian gland content and expressing this through the orifices that line the lid margin.
 Lid cleansing Clean the lids with a cotton bud dipped in a cleansing solution.
 Options used include baby shampoo (diluted 1:10 in warm water), or commercial lid scrubs.
 Bicarbonate of soda or soaps are also sometimes used.

 Aim is gentle mechanical washing, vigorous scrubbing is not necessary.
 This gets rid of collarettes and debris, so reducing margin inflammation.